0xsequence/sequence-unity/README.md

 that you need to stop (control + c) the testchain and restart it between some of the tests.

+### Testing the test chain
+Occasionally, it may be necessary to test the testchain to a) confirm it is giving the behaviours you expect and b) to use for comparison with out Unity tests.
+We can safely assume that ethers (which we use to test the testchain) works correctly.
+To test please use `make test-testchain`.
+You can terminate the test with `Control+C` and `make stop` and read the output with `cat chaintest.out`.

 ## Architecture Decision Records

 Please add any ADRs below.
 In the future, it may be worthwhile to move these into